GenomicsAotearoa/RNA-seq-workshop/4.Differential_Expression/rnaseq-diffexp.md

     variance of the logCPM data, normalises the data, and creates “precision weights” for each observation that are incorporated into the limma analysis.
-  - This is where we need to specify the design matrix that we talked about when we went through the PDF document.

 <!-- end list -->